 The main difference here is in terms of time spent exercising.
 With HIIT, you spend less time doing intense movements but have longer rest breaks than with LIIT.
 This makes it ideal for people looking to burn calories quickly or improve cardiovascular health.

 However, since you’re not pushing yourself quite as hard, you also tend to be able to sustain these workouts over longer durations.
-So even though you’re spending less time performing a vigorous activity, you will probably see better results overall because you’re putting in fewer total hours of effort.
+So even though you’re spending less time performing a vigorous activity, you will probably see better results overall because you’re putting in fewer hours of effort.

 What Is the Difference Between HIIT vs LIIT?